A round-up of reviews of A Chorus Line at the London Palladium.

 "A strong cast includes Victoria Hamilton-Barritt as a hard-willed Latina, Leigh Zimmerman as a six-foot vamp, and a slightly shrill Rebecca Herszenhorn as a once flat-chested loser who sorted herself out by buying some curves.
 After seeing this memorable but challenging show you will certainly never again ignore the high-kickers and smile-pingers of a chorus line."

 Written by: WestEndTheatre

-Tags: A Chorus Line, Bob Avian, Edward Kleban, James Kirkwood Jr, John Partridge, Leigh Zimmerman, London Palladium, Marvin Hamlisch, Michael Bennett, Nicholas Dante, Reviews, Scarlett Strallen, Victoria Hamilton Barritt
+Tags: A Chorus Line, Bob Avian, Edward Kleban, James Kirkwood Jr, John Partridge, Leigh Zimmerman, London Palladium, Marvin Hamlisch, Michael Bennett, Nicholas Dante, Reviews, reviews round-up, Scarlett Strallen, Victoria Hamilton Barritt